shashikant-p/irrigation-system/README.md

 ## Setup

- - Clone the repository
+ - Clone the repository.
- - Create a test database of the application in Mysql.
+ - Create a test database for the application in Mysql.
- - Update this database name along with the database credentials from the step above  in the application.properties file.
+ - Update the database name along with the database credentials from the step above in the application.properties file.
- - Open a terminal and navigate to the root directory of this application.
+ - Open a terminal and navigate to this application's root directory.
- - Exceure `mvn spring-boot:run`.
+ - Exceute `mvn spring-boot:run`.

 ## Additional Notes

  - Once the applcation is executing, the Swagger API docs will be accessible at - http://localhost:8080/swagger-ui/index.html
- - Flyway is configured to create the database tables and insert a few plot data.
+ - Flyway is configured to create the database tables and insert a few plot records in the database.
  - Code Quality can be found [here](https://app.codacy.com/gh/shashikant-p/irrigation-system/issues)